 For the British Psychological Society

-This past year dedicated to the RD I feel like my writing has started to come into its own, and posts have blown up on social media and reached 50 or 60,000 readers.
+I write for a weblog called the Research Digest (history here) and my writing is also featured in The Psychologist magazine, both content initially reported in the blog and dedicated content.
 One example I am especially happy with is a piece on couples sharing memory systems (link), collaborative memory being a long-standing interest of mine.
 Many posts get picked up by other sites and publications, including NYMag, BigThink and Business Insider.

 For Mind Hacks